garysweaver/irie/README.md

 # Irie

 Inherited Resources including extensions.
-Tested with Rails 4/edge, Inherited Resources 1.4/edge in Ruby 1.9.3, 2.0.0, and jruby-19mode.
+Tested with Rails 3.2, 4.0, 4.1, Rails edge, Inherited Resources 1.4 and edge, in Ruby 1.9.3, 2.0.0, and jruby-19mode.

 Extend [Inherited Resources][inherited_resources] actions with the `extensions` method which provides symbolic references to do module includes as well as automatic inclusion of modules based on what `actions` are defined.
 The included extensions provide more of a DSL-like way to define your controllers.
 And, instead of model-heavy development via `scope` in models and `has_scope` in the controller, you can just define request parameter-based filters and their defaults in the controller.
 Ordering, parameter value conversion, pagination, and more are supported without additional dependencies.